si2-urssi/website/content/workshops/chicago.md

 Our goal is to host up to 90 participants, a size that will allow for dynamic discussions in small breakout groups.
 If you are keen to participate or have suggestions for us, please [fill out our form](http://urssi.us/suggest/) as soon as possible.
 We will strive to accommodate as many participants as possible.
-We also have limited travel support for the meeting and ask that you contact us before September 17th if you require support.
-We will notify everyone by September 21st.
+We also have limited travel support for the meeting and ask that you contact us before September 30th if you require support.
+We will notify everyone by October 2nd.

 Anyone interested in research software sustainability who would like to see specific topics covered in a community-driven discussion can suggest them in [our discussion forum](http://discuss.urssi.us).